locationtech/geomesa/docs/user/hbase/install.rst

     .. tab:: DS-Parameter

-        If you are using GeoMesa-HBase programmatically you can use the datastore parameter ``coprocessors.url`` to set an HDFS or
+        If you are using GeoMesa-HBase programmatically you can use the datastore parameter ``coprocessor.url`` to set an HDFS or
         S3 path to the ``geomesa-hbase-distributed-runtime`` JAR.

 For more information on managing coprocessors see